tlevine/dada.pink/user-2015/removed.md

 One of us had
 taken interest in the United States Treasury data that you experienced earlier, so we assembled the data one weekend and made that video.

+##

+> If you are going to make data music videos, R is a good tool.
+>
+> 1. Vector graphics (for video)
+> 2. Optimized matrix operations (for music)
+> 3. Integrations with many standard data stores

+R is a pretty good tool for making data music videos.